Kooboo/Json/README-EN.md

 ## Difference between KoobooJson and JIL, Utf-8Json?
 - **All of them have great performance, Kooboo Json has no depedency like the other two has**.

 JIL and Utf-8Json have certain dependencies and implemented some pre-processing mechanisms.
-This make the libary size relatively large.
+This makes the libary size relatively large.
 Kooboo Json does not depend on any other libary and the entire size is less than  150K.

 JIL, UTF-8JSON and many other tools, use the EMIT IL code technique to reach high performance.
 This makes code very complex and difficult to read.
 Kooboo Josn uses Expression tree for better readability and maintainability.

 Expression tree will be tranlated into IL code for the .NET run time, while EMIT output IL code directly.
 Emit is by default faster than Expression tree.
-Kooboo Json uses some self invented techniques, such as branch prediction, fewer calls paths, pre-processed matching, improved byte comparison technology, etc. Those techniques make Kooboojson perform even better than JIL and UTF-8Json.
+Kooboo Json uses some self invented techniques, such as branch prediction, shortest call paths, pre-processed matching, improved byte comparison technology, etc. Those techniques make Kooboojson perform better than JIL and UTF-8Json.

 ### KoobooJson Advantages